1stfootforward/blog/_posts/2017-06-09-Fruit-and-vege-wastage.md

 ##### Salad greens.

-Remove all salad green from plastic bags and put in air tight containers instead this will increase their shelf life for an extra 3 days
+Remove all salad greens from plastic bags and put in air tight containers instead, this will increase their shelf life for an extra 3 days

 ##### Carrots.